 Feedback was all positive: “Very well run, organised and clear in its aims.
 Excellent venue”; “Great introduction to the project”; “It was all stimulating…the videos and the stories, shouldn’t be forgotten, they were hugely impactful.”
 “I really enjoyed the activities.”

 We received a grant from Cumbria County Council towards bringing the exhibition to Carlisle for which we are hugely grateful.
-Covid 19 and the restrictions have put a halt to the planning but all being well we can make it happen in 2021.
+Covid 19 and the restrictions have put a halt to the planning for now.